Strangford Treaty

-The Strangford Treaty was a treaty signed at Rio de Janeiro the 19th of February 1810 by the British and the Portuguese government, then in exile in its colony of Brazil.
-The treaty granted the British special commercial privileges, notably preferential tariffs of 15 percent on British goods imported into Brazil, in exchange for their defense of Portugal and its colonies during the Napoleonic War.Portugal also agreed to limit the importation of African slaves and to consider the abolition of the slave trade.
+The Strangford Treaty, as it is known in the United Kingdom (sometimes known as the Anglo-Brazilian Treaty of 1810), also known as the Treaty of Commerce and Navigation in Portugal and Brazil (Tratado de Comércio e Navegação), was a treaty signed at Rio de Janeiro the 19th of February 1810 by the British and the Portuguese government, then in exile in its colony of Brazil.
+The treaty granted the British special commercial privileges, notably preferential tariffs of 15% on British goods imported into Brazil, in exchange for their defense of Portugal and its colonies during the Napoleonic War.
+Portugal also agreed to limit the importation of African slaves and to consider the abolition of the slave trade.

 In 1785, a decree proclaimed that Brazilian factories could only produce cloth that would be used for clothing slaves or to make sacks for food goods.
 This decree was lifted in 1808, accompanied by an open ports policy.
 To help recover their internal industry, Brazil imposed Tariff protection on imports.

-During this period, the British had helped the Portuguese government to flee the invading Napoleonic army and find refuge in Rio de Janeiro.
+During this period, the British had helped the Portuguese government to flee the invading French army and find refuge in Rio de Janeiro.
 The Anglo-Irish diplomat, Percy Smythe, 6th Viscount Strangford, negotiated an agreement to grant Britain trade privileges with Brazil.
 In return for these Brazilian concessions, the British would convince the Portuguese government to recognise Brazilian independence.